taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 Users can also write verification methods in Java.
 You do this by creating a Plugin project.
 In out example Alisa-Consistency is such a project.
 You define dependencies on plugins from OSATE in MANIFEST.INF to have access to utility methods for operating on AADL models.
 * The plugin *org.osate.aadl* gives you access to utility methods to access declarative AADL models and AADL instance models.
 * The plugin *org.osate.xtext.aadl2.properties* gives you access to utility methods for retrieving property values from AADL models.
 * The plugin *org.osate.results* provides methods for a common result reporting format, which we will use in one of our example methods.
-This format is compatible with the format used in ALISA assurance acse instances (Assure files).
+This format is compatible with the format used in ALISA assurance case instances (Assure files).

 Java methods can be written as static methods or non-static methods.